-The Graduate Certificate in Nonprofit and Public Management

 The Graduate Certificate in Nonprofit and Public Management consists of 21 credit hours of graduate coursework in Public Administration with an emphasis in either Public or Nonprofit Management.
 The Certificate is intended to provide existing and aspiring middle managers in nonprofit and public organizations with the knowledge and skills necessary to be successful in carrying out their administrative responsibilities.
 The certificate program has been deliberately created to meet the very high rate of retirements that is occurring at the middle and upper ranks of many nonprofit and public organizations.

-The objective of this program is to improve the effectiveness, efficiency and efficacy of those who have responsibility for managing nonprofit and public organizations, by providing them with the following knowledge and skills to achieve the following learning objectives:
+We aim improve the effectiveness, efficiency and efficacy of those who have responsibility for managing nonprofit and public organizations, by providing them with the following knowledge and skills to achieve the following learning objectives:

 - Understand the distinctive role responsibilities as middle managers in the nonprofit and public sector.

 - Develop or enhance knowledge and skills to manage organizational systems, such as budgeting, personnel, management information.

 - Develop or enhance knowledge and skills to manage organizational design, change and evaluation.